11 Time Management Skills to Work Less and Earn More

 - Time-bound (so you could set a deadline for them to accomplish).

 Okay, you’ve set goals for a year or two.
-Let’s say you plan to publish a book, earn $35,000 a month with a blog, or become a top freelance copywriter in your country.
+Let’s say you plan to publish a book or become a top freelance copywriter in your country.
 But when and what are you going to do for these goals to materialize?

 You need to convert those long-term plans into specific important tasks you’ll complete to achieve the goal.
 Deadlines play a significant role here: you have 52 weeks to implement a year plan, so assign one related task per week and add it to your to-do lists to make it in time.

 And certainly, don’t ignore associated activities if any: write for the media, create a series of individual consultations, promote your business accounts, take part in webinars, etc.

 When you work on several projects and don’t make any other plans, you risk working 10-12 hours a day with no self- and professional growth.
 It’s the endless circle with no release but increased stress levels, burnouts, procrastination, and zero productivity.

 When planning your work, consider the following aspects: